swcurran/didwebvh-info/docs/whois.md

 the DID as the `credentialSubject`, and the VP signed by the DID.
 Given a DID, one can gather verifiable data about the DID Controller by resolving `<did>/whois` and processing the returned VP.
 That's powerful -- an efficient, highly decentralized, trust registry.
-For `did:tdw`, the approach is very simple -- transform the DID to its HTTPS equivalent, and execute a `GET <https>/whois`.
+For `did:webvh`, the approach is very simple -- transform the DID to its HTTPS equivalent, and execute a `GET <https>/whois`.
 Need to know who issued the VCs in the VP?
 Get the issuer DIDs from those VCs, and resolve `<issuer did>/whois` for each.
 This is comparable to walking a CA